essodjolo/bible/README.md

 ## Contribute

-You can contribute to this project in various ways inluding, not limited to:
+You can contribute to this project in various ways including, not limited to:

 - review the existing data and reported any error
 - add support for another Bible version/language